 Treatment for Dog and Cat Bites and Scratches

-How to respond to dog or cat bites and scratches
+How to deal with dog or cat bites and scratches

-For superficial bites from a familiar household pet that is immunized and in good health:
+For shallow bites from a household pet that is immunized and in good health:

 • Wash the wound with soap and water under pressure from a faucet for at least 5 minutes.
 Don’t scrub as this may bruise the tissue.
 Apply an antiseptic lotion or cream.

-• Watch for signs of infection at the site, such as increased redness or pain, swelling, or drainage, or if your child develops a fever.
+• Watch for signs of infection.
+These include fever, increased redness or pain, and swelling, or fluid leaking, or red streaks from the bite.
 Call your child's healthcare provider right away if any of these occur.

-For deeper bites or puncture wounds from any animal, or for any bite from a strange animal:
+For deeper bites or puncture wounds from any animal, or for any bite from an unknown animal:

-• If the bite or scratch is bleeding, apply pressure to it with a clean bandage or towel to stop the bleeding.
+• If the bite or scratch is bleeding, apply pressure to it with a clean bandage, cloth, or towel to stop the bleeding.
+If bleeding doesn't stop after 15 minutes of pressure, call your healthcare provider.

 • Wash the wound with soap and water under pressure from a faucet for at least 5 minutes.
 Don’t scrub as this may bruise the tissue.

 • Dry the wound and cover it with a sterile dressing.
-Don’t use tape or butterfly bandages to close the wound as this could trap harmful bacteria in the wound.
+Don’t use tape or butterfly bandages to close the wound.
+This could trap harmful bacteria in the wound.

-• Call your child's healthcare provider for help in reporting the attack and to decide if additional treatment is needed.
-This may include antibiotics, a tetanus booster, or rabies vaccination.
-This is especially important for bites on the face or for bites that cause deeper puncture wounds of the skin.
+• Call your child's healthcare provider for help in reporting the attack and to decide if more treatment is needed.
+This may include antibiotics, a tetanus booster, rabies vaccine, or repair of the wound with stitches.
+This is very important for bites on the face or for bites that cause deeper skin puncture wounds.
+It is important to tell your child's healthcare provider about all cat bites, especially around the hands and wrist.
+These injuries are known for often causing infection.

-• If the animal cannot be found or is a high-risk species (raccoon, skunk, or bat), or the animal attack was unprovoked, your child may need a series of rabies shots.
+• If the animal can't be found or is a high-risk species (raccoon, skunk, or bat), or the animal attack was unprovoked, your child may need a series of rabies shots.

-Call your child's healthcare provider for any flu-like symptoms following an animal bite.
-These symptoms may include fever, headache, malaise, decreased appetite, or swollen glands.
+Call your child's healthcare provider for any flu-like symptoms after an animal bite.
+These symptoms may include fever, headache, ill feeling, loss of appetite, or swollen glands.

 Request an Appointment